qrakhen/sqript/README.md

 Sqript is an interpreting programming language written in C#.

-It comes with it's very own syntax, data types, workflow and behaviours.
+It comes with its very own syntax, data types, workflow and behaviours.
 Can be built for - and also runs on - all platforms, including your microwave.

 ## Philosophy

-With Sqript, I wanted to create something that is new and different, but still logical and not too alien.
+With Sqript, I wanted to create something that is new and different, but still logical, consistent and not too alien.
 My very first idea was mostly concerned about the looks - hence why we have ` *~ a <~ 5 `.
-More and more ideas came together, and as stuff started to work, I created a concept that now is called ` Sqript `.
+More and more ideas came together, and as stuff started to work, I created a concept that I now call ` Sqript `.
 Sqript fixes logical issues that other languages (in my opinion) suffer from, and takes the best parts of what I personally like the most, sticking them together - whilst trying to make the result as consistent as possible.